amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - this is an anti pattern which leads to fragile tests
 - mocks are used to examin outgoing interactions which are meaningful in domain model
 - stubs are used to emulate incoming interactions which are implementation details
-- assertion against implementation details is against "resistance to refactoring" attribute
+- assertion against implementation details is against resistance to refactoring attribute
-- practice of verifying events that aren't part of end result is called "overspecification"
+- practice of verifying events that aren't part of end result is called overspecification
 #### Using Mocks & Stubs Together
 - stubs & mocks can be on one test double but within different methods
 #### How Mocks & Stubs Relate To Commands & Queries